marmelab/gremlins.js/README.md

 ### Configuring Gremlins

-All the gremlins and mogwais provided by `gremlins.js` and *configurable functions*. this means that you can alter the way they work by calling methods on them.
+All the gremlins and mogwais provided by `gremlins.js` are *configurable functions*, i.e. you can alter the way they work by calling methods on them.

 For instance, the clicker gremlin is a function that you can execute it directly: